 - Tax Accounting Methods

 An election can be made in the current year or prior tax returns (with an amendment) to make an accounting change.
 Both require consent from the Internal Revenue Service requested via Form 3115.
 A change regarding previous years may require a prior period adjustment based on the type of accounting change.
+In general, companies that fall under average gross receipts of $27 million for 2022 are considered a small business and will have the flexibility to make accounting changes.
+Companies that are above this threshold have less restrictions and are subject to more set accounting rules.

 The two main tax planning goals to achieve in an accounting change are: